 It may seem paradoxical to cite a cemetery in this context, but look at the exquisitely atmospheric island of San Michele.
 Last resting place of Stravinsky and Diaghilev it may be, but its recent, arrestingly minimalist makeover is the work of the British arch-Modernist David Chipperfield.

 The redevelopment of the island of Certosa – the largest hitherto all-but-abandoned island in the lagoon, is ongoing.
 The €30m makeover includes a marina, sailing school, hotel and restaurant, vineyard and ‘parco urbano’ by the architect Tobia Scarpa.

 In the wake of all this, and while not exactly a fashion city to rival Milan or Florence, most of the major Italian design brands have stores in Venice.
-LVMH, the luxury goods conglomerate, is behind the recently opened Fondaco dei Tedeschi, a multi-level brand concept store with roof terrace and restaurant (see our separate review).
+LVMH, the luxury goods conglomerate, is behind the recently opened Fondaco dei Tedeschi, a multi-level brand concept store with roof terrace and restaurant.
 More intriguing are the wonderful sources of local artisanal crafts – glass, obviously, and fine stationery.

 Of course, there’s no getting away from the fact that although Venice is a working city of more than 270,000 people, it is sustained by tourism, some aspects of which can make it feel like a theme park. (yet somehow you DO want to ride in a gondola and stop by Florian for a ristretto).